dharmika05/crop_prediction/README.md

 ⚡ How to Run

-.Clone or download this repository.
+1.Clone or download this repository.

-.Make sure cpdata.csv is in the correct directory.
+2.Make sure cpdata.csv is in the correct directory.

-.Run the script:
+3.Run the script:
 python crop_prediction.py

-.The script will:
+4.The script will:

 Train the Random Forest model on the dataset